-6. Take the Exam Based on Your Job
+6. Take the CPA Exam based on your work schedule

 There’s no doubt you’re going to learn about your career area during busy season.
 There is also no doubt that the foundation of your learning is going to be on the CPA Exam.
 This is a great opportunity to play to your strengths and leverage what you’re learning in the workplace with what you’re learning for your exam.
 If you’re working in tax during busy season, consider taking REG when busy season is over.
 Alternatively, if you’re working in audit, you should sign up to take AUD at the beginning of April.

 Experience is one of the best teachers, and working in your respective field will help you retain information, relate it to your study materials and apply it in an exam setting.
 Play your career to your advantage, and plan to take a related exam right after busy season.

 7. Take breaks when you need your sanity

 We always feel the most motivated when we’re under the least amount of stress; studying at the end of a long workday can seem as inviting as swimming in Lake Michigan in the middle of February.
 Usually, a pushback against studying at the end of the day can be easily overcome.
 However, if you get to the point where you feel 100% burned out, take a break.